 In this article in IEEE Spectrum, Barundeb Dutta, chief scientist at imec, talks about Neuropixels, a new generation of neuroprobes with more than 5,000 recording electrodes that enable neuroscientists to stably register the activity of thousands of neurons from different brain areas over long time periods, while barely causing damage to brain tissue.

-Barun Dutta is Chief Scientist of Semiconductor Technology and Systems (STS) at imec where he has been since 2010, and serves as a Program Director, initiating and leading various new R&D programs semiconductor materials and device technology and more recently in Neurotechnology.
+Barun Dutta is Chief Scientist at imec where he has been since 2010, and serves as a Program Director, initiating and leading various new R&D programs semiconductor materials and device technology and more recently in Neurotechnology.
 He conceived and has led the Neuropixels program at imec since its inception.
 As a venture capitalist and General Partner at Sevin Rosen-Alta Berkeley, between 1998-2010, he worked with over 20 immensely successful founding teams in semiconductors and networking systems, incubating, mentoring, and/or as a Board Member.
 He spent the first decade of his career at Bellcore/Bell Labs and as an assignee at imec.
 He was educated at Middlebury College, Middlebury, VT and at Massachusetts Institute of Technology, Cambridge, MA.

 Published on: